 FIFO has been the most commonly used accounting method and is often used for reporting taxes on stocks.
 Short for “first in, first out”, the FIFO accounting method assigns cost basis to your disposals according to the first asset you acquired.

-Note: This is for informational purposes only as HIFO Universal is no longer supported.
+Please Note: This is for informational purposes only as HIFO Universal is no longer supported.

 HIFO stands for “highest in, first out.”
 Simply put, this means the asset with the highest cost basis is disposed of first.
-While this concept applies to both HIFO Universal and HIFO by Exchange, the primary difference between the two methods is how asset cost basis pools are separated.
+While this concept applies to both HIFO Universal and HIFO by account/wallet, the primary difference between the two methods is how asset cost basis pools are separated.

 HIFO Universal will take the highest cost basis first, regardless of where the asset is located.
-HIFO by Exchange, however, will group assets according to the wallet or exchange on which they are located.
+HIFO by account/wallet, however, will group assets according to the wallet or exchange on which they are located.

 For example, you might have purchased 0.5 BTC on Coinbase for $15,000, and you then buy another 0.5 BTC on Coinbase for $20,000.
 You’ve also purchased another 0.5 BTC on BlockFi for $25,000.
 You later decide to sell 0.5 BTC.